rust-lang/rfcs/text/0000-msrv-resolver.md

 **Note:** other operations that cause `Cargo.lock` entries to be changed (like editing `Cargo.toml` and running `cargo check`) will not inform the user.
+If they want to check the status of things, they can run `cargo update -n`.

 ## `cargo add`